 - Installing solar panels

-Creating a green, sustainable house is more than just building a house from a converted shipping container.
+Creating a green, sustainable house is more than just building a house from a converted unit.
 Of course, this is a great start, but there is also more that needs to be done to ensure that it has the positive effect on the environment that you are looking for.